 Middle School Life Group

-Middle School students meet the fourth Tuesday of each month for F2 (Faith & Friendship) at Stonebriar Mall from 6:30 – 8:00 pm.
+Middle School students meet the last Tuesday of each month for F2 (Faith & Friendship) at Stonebriar Mall from 6:30 – 8:00 pm.
 We meet at the couches in front of the lower level Nordstrom entrance at 6:30 pm for discussion time.
 Then we move up to the food court where students may purchase their own snack if they desire.
 Parents pick-up at the food court in front of Starbucks at 8:00 pm. **Please note we will not release Middle School students without a parent present.

 High School Life Group